charmplusplus/charm4py/docs/install.rst

     $ cd lib
     $ gcc -shared -o libcharm.so -Wl,-all_load libck.a libconv-core.a libconv-util.a \
       libmemory-default.a libconv-machine.a libthreads-default.a libconv-partition.a libtmgr.a \
-      libldb-rand.a libconv-ldb.a libmoduleGreedyRefineLB.a -Wl,-noall_load -lstdc++
+      libhwloc_embedded.a libldb-rand.a libconv-ldb.a libmoduleGreedyRefineLB.a -Wl,-noall_load -lstdc++

 .. note::
     Charm++ can be built on specialized enviroments, like Cray XE, and you can refer to the